jan-van-bergen/CPU-Raytracer/README.md

 ## Features

+### Surface Area Heuristic
+The regular BVH uses the SAH to construct a good quality BVH.
+The SAH is evaluated on a per object basis, meaning no binning is used here.

 ### SBVH
 SBVH was implemented, including reference unsplitting.
 BVH and SBVH use the same struct ``BVH``, you can switch between them by  calling either ``BVHBuilder::build_bvh(...)`` or ``BVHBuilder::build_sbvh(...)``.
 Note that the SBVH only supports Triangle primitives.

+SBVH improves average frame time in the Sponza scene from 81 ms to 64 ms, compared to the regular BVH.

 The SBVH is used when the ``MESH_ACCELERATOR`` define in Mesh.h is set to ``MESH_USE_SBVH``.

 ### Fast BVH Construction
-Regular BVH Construction of a scene with > 100000 triangles is done in under one second.
+Regular BVH Construction of a scene with > 100000 triangles is done in under one second, even without binning.
 The Sponza scene (262205 triangles) takes less than 700 ms on my machine.

 The regular BVH is used when the ``MESH_ACCELERATOR`` define in Mesh.h is set to ``MESH_USE_BVH``.